-The Company has no financial instruments measured at fair value as of December 31, 2023 and 2022.
+The Company has no financial instruments measured at fair value as of December 31, 2024 and 2023.

-All financial instruments carried at amortized cost (see Note 19.1) as of December 31, 2023 and 2022 are classified at Level 3 in the fair value hierarchy, except for Cash which is classified at Level 1.
+All financial instruments carried at amortized cost as of December 31, 2024 and 2023 are classified at Level 3 in the fair value hierarchy, except for Cash which is classified at Level 1.
 There were no transfers between Level 1 and 3 in both years presented.